Subhadra-Mishra-iub/ghc-rsvp-tracker/DEPLOYMENT_STEPS.md

 ```

 This will:
-1. Build your app for production
+1. Build your website for production
 2. Create a `gh-pages` branch
 3. Push the built files to GitHub